cozodb/cozo/README.md

 # The Cozo Database

-Cozo is an experimental, relational database that has a focus on graph data, with support for ACID transactions.
+Cozo is an experimental relational database that has a focus on graph data, with support for ACID transactions.
 It aims to implement a Purer, Better relational algebra without the historical baggage of SQL.

 ## Teasers